 Preparing students for a lifetime of research and science-based careers.

 The Ph.D. is the highest degree in biology.
 Working with many of our top notch professors, students are trained to be expert research scientists in their field of choice.
+Students may choose to specialize in integrative biology or neuroscience.
+The Doctor of Philosophy in Biological Sciences is intended for students that are interested in careers in research and/or academia.

 The purpose of this club is to make more people aware of conservation efforts, have speakers highlight possible jobs attainable with a biology degree and help students get connected to research projects.